nchagti/AnkiDeckBuilder/README.md

         - **For example**, if you know you want to learn the top 1000 probability 7- and 8-letter bingos and JQXZ words, but you want to prioritize the bingos, then you can use the tags to create three subdecks within your Main Deck: one with the bingos, one with the JQXZ words, and one with all other words in your Main Deck.

 - **Fields by deck type**: Use these fields to search, filter or sort your decks
-   - *Anagrams Deck*: question, answer, length, number of anagrams, number of vowels, number of unique letters, point value, probability orders, playability orders, number of anagrams, probability sort key, playability sort key
+   - *Anagrams Deck*: question, answer, front hooks, back hooks, length, number of anagrams, number of vowels, number of unique letters, point value, probability orders, playability orders, number of anagrams, probability sort key, playability sort key
    - *Leaves Deck*: leave, leave value, leave value range
    - *Definitions Deck*: word, definition

 - **Tags by deck type**: Use these tags to search and filter your decks
-   - *Anagrams Deck*: length, number of anagrams, number of vowels, probability order (individual), probabliity order (range), playability order (individual), playability order (range), part of speech, alternate spelling, contains JQXZ
+   - *Anagrams Deck*: length, number of anagrams, number of vowels, probability order (individual), probabliity order (range), playability order (individual), playability order (range), part of speech, alternate spelling, contains JQXZ, High Fives, vowel dumps, consonant dumps
    - *Leaves Deck*: length, number of blanks, leave value range
    - *Definitions Deck*: part of speech, alternate spellings, inner hook